zhaaaa7/react/react-basics/README.md

         </div>
       );
   ```
-key property is required to make the render proecess more efficient: react track each list item here
+'key' property is required to make the render proecess more efficient: react track each list item here.
+It should be placed on the outermost component in map function.